-Over her 11 years guiding the University of Rochester field hockey team, Wendy Andreatta has taken the program to new heights.
+Over her 14 years guiding the University of Rochester field hockey team, Wendy Andreatta has taken the program to new heights.

-Andreatta continues to coach within the USA Field Hockey Futures program and has coached teams at the National Futures Championships in Virginia Beach as well as the Junior Olympics.
+Active in USA Field Hockey, Andreatta has been a head coach in the Futures/Nexus program and served for more than a decade as USA Field Hockey’s Regional Manager for the Futures/Nexus program in New York.
+Andreatta continues to coach within the USA Field Hockey Nexus program and has coached teams at the National Championships and the Junior Olympics.
 Andreatta has also served as a selector for USA Field Hockey events, both at the regional and national level, and holds a Level II coaching accreditation through USA Field Hockey.
-Andreatta has directed the University of Rochester field hockey camp for the past eight years and has coached at camps and clinics throughout the country.
+Andreatta has directed the University of Rochester field hockey camp for the past fourteen years and has coached at camps and clinics throughout the country.